 Top 10 Places Dirt Could be Lurking

-Posted on 15th October 2014 by Direct Cleaning Services
+Posted on 15th October 2014 by Keith Hirst

 In your home you probably know all of the places which get dirty the quickest and which are harder to reach, but what about in your commercial premises?
 This is a shared space where lot of people come and go every day – you’ll even get fleeting visits from people in other departments, visitors, workmen and clients, making it especially important to keep your space clean throughout.

 The points where you’ll find dirt lurking in commercial premises can be a little different to your home and some of the following locations might surprise you more than others.
 Take a look below to see where the potential for germs and bacteria lurks in your building.

 1. Underneath furniture Much like in your home, there will be pieces of furniture which hardly ever move, and it’s only when you come to alter the layout of your premises or replace furniture that you see just how bad it can get.